All racing sailors must Understand The Elements And Plan Accordingly.

 If you see more wind to weather, you should consider tacking to get to the pressure sooner but the important thing is to go after the wind.

-Stability is an important element in all windshifts and early in each season there is a significant difference in water and wind temperatures meaning that horizontal flow of wind over water increase or decreases its speed by a dramatic amount.
+Stability is an important element in all wind shifts and early in each season, there is a significant difference in water and wind temperatures meaning that the horizontal flow of wind over water increases or decreases its speed by a dramatic amount.

 With regard to clouds, sail towards them but note the movement, wind is stronger on the leading edge and sides but not so strong on the back edge.